Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Hospitalizations

-The number is 2,747 in Palm Beach County, an increase of 33 compared with 43 the day before; 336 in Martin, which went up by 4; 346 in St. Lucie with an increase of 4, Indian River increased by 3 to 184 and Okeechobee went up by 1 to 93.
+The number is 2,784 in Palm Beach County, an increase of 37 compared with 33 the day before; 336 in Martin, which was no change; 359 in St. Lucie with an increase of 13, Indian River increased by 3 to 187 and Okeechobee went up by 3 to 96.

 Long-term care